St. Patrick’s National School,

 This information should then be passed onto the DLP.

-If the reporting person or member of the school staff and the DLP are satisfied that there are reasonable grounds for the suspicion/allegation, the procedures for reporting as laid out in Child Protection Procedures for Primary and Post-Primary Schools sect.
-4.1& 4.2 will be adhered to.
-Standardised reporting forms may be photocopied from Child Protection Procedures for Primary and Post-Primary Schools Appendix 4 or Children First – National Guidance for the Protection and Welfare of Children 2011 sect.
+If the reporting person or member of the school staff and the DLP are satisfied that there are reasonable grounds for the suspicion/allegation, the procedures for reporting as laid out in Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) sect.
+5 will be adhered to.
+Standardised reporting forms may be photocopied from Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) or Children First – National Guidance for the Protection and Welfare of Children 2011 sect.
 3.5

 The Chairman of the Board of Management will be informed before the DLP makes contact with the relevant authorities unless the situation demands that more immediate action to be taken for the safety of the child in which case the Chairman may be informed after the report has been submitted.